Ashley Abbott: Storylines

 Ashley locates a missing Victor in France, where they reunite.
 Upon their return to Genoa City as a couple, they are married and Ashley becomes pregnant.
-Victor's manipulative son Adam Newman (Michael Muhney) gas lights Ashley, making her believe that she is seeing the ghost of Victor's late wife, Sabrina Newman (Raya Meddine).
+Victor's manipulative son Adam Newman (Chris Engen, later Michael Muhney) gas lights Ashley, making her believe that she is seeing the ghost of Victor's late wife, Sabrina Newman (Raya Meddine).
 Adam causes Ashley to fall down a staircase and miscarry her baby, though he convinces her that this was a dream, and she suffers an hysterical pregnancy.
 Ashley checks herself into a psychiatric hospital where Sharon Newman (Sharon Case), also pregnant, is staying.
 After Ashley begins experiencing hysterical labor, Adam kidnaps Sharon's newborn baby Faith Newman and gives her to Ashley, with Sharon believing her baby was stillborn.
 In the ensuing months, Sharon marries Adam and develops a close friendship with Ashley.
 Six months after Faith is born, the doctor that delivered her (who was being blackmailed by Adam) confesses the truth in a letter.
 Ashley is forced to hand Faith over to Sharon and the child's father, Victor's son Nicholas Newman (Joshua Morrow).
 Ashley moves on with her life, and becomes engaged to wealthy tycoon Tucker McCall (Stephen Nichols).
 Prior to their engagement, he slept with Diane Jenkins (Maura West).
 They briefly split up because of Tucker's secret business plans with Jack, but reunite shortly thereafter.
 Abby accidentally runs over Tucker with her car, and Ashley protects her by taking the blame.
 She is accused of attempted murder and driving under the influence.
 All charges are ultimately dropped, and she marries Tucker.
 Their marriage quickly lands in divorce because of Tucker's business scheming and his affair with a previous lover, Harmony Hamilton.
 Ashley is later forced out as CEO of Jabot by Jack, and Ashley decides to move to New York City with Traci.
 She returns briefly a few months later for the wedding of Victor and Nikki.
 Months later, Ashley returns for the funeral of her niece Delia Abbott and comforts her brother Billy on his loss.
 She returns later to spend Thanksgiving with her family.
 While there, she sprained her ankle and met Dr. Stitch Rayburn (Sean Carrigan).
 Abby pushed for a romance, but Ashley reminded her that Stitch was married and had a young son.